Pablo Moreno: Marítimo

 On 29 July 2022, Moreno was joined Portuguese Primeira Liga team Marítimo on a permanent contract, with Manchester City retaining the option to re-sign him with a "buy-back clause" included in the deal.
 Moreno made his Marítimo debut on 6 August, coming on as a late substitute in an away defeat to Porto on the opening day of the season.
 That season, Moreno made 22 appearances in all competitions for Marítimo, but never managed to find the back of the net.
 After finishing 16th in the Primeira Liga, Marítimo faced Estrela da Amadora in the relegation/promotion play-offs, where the Madeira club was defeated in a penalty shootout, being relegated to the Liga Portugal 2 for the first time in 38 years.

 On 8 August 2023, Marítimo announced that Moreno's contract had been terminated by mutual agreement.

 Andorra

 On 10 August 2023, Moreno returned to Spain and its second division, after signing a two-year deal with FC Andorra.

 Osasuna B

 On 27 July 2024, Moreno joined Primera Federación – Group B club Osasuna B on an initial one-year deal with the option to extend.

+Marbella

+On 23 January 2026, Moreno signed with Marbella in Primera Federación until the end of the 2025–26 season.